Looking for different types of books with OneSearch on the library's homepage.

 Books only in UR Libraries

 This is not a comprehensive list of databases that include eBooks.
-These are just some of the ones that are known to house science materials.
+These are just some of the ones that are known to health related materials.

 The library offers both Item Retrieval Services and Interlibrary Loan Services for faculty, staff, and students.